Global Case Competition

 Teams of 4 to 6 students work together under a strict timeline to develop a strategic solution to the selected case.
 Teams present their strategies to a group of judges who will then decide the winners.

-The winning team will have a chance to travel and/or receive a cash prize.Past Competitions
+The winning team will have a chance to travel and/or receive a scholarship.Past Competitions

 - Build your resume – your participation in the GCC makes you a more globally-aware candidate for a future career.